rahish0012/bioinformatics_masters/README.md

-Proteomics: implementing machine learning models using protein and phosphosite data
+Proteomics: implementing machine learning models using protein expression, phosphosite, and clinical metadata to classify breast cancer tumor subtypes

 Transcriptomics: Bulk RNA-seq data from mice.
 Differential gene expression analysis is conducted using DESeq2; pathway and further downstream analysis conducted using ClusterProfiler.